jsalignon/pasta/README.md

     ## 1:           <NA>              -3.816706              36.43337            4.762343
     ## 2: 10nM Rapamycin             -15.788035              33.73355                 NaN
     ## 3:  1nM Rapamycin              -6.103977              38.12827                 NaN
 In this example, we can see the rejuvenating effect of OSKM and Rapamycin, and the aging effect of RAS-overexpression (i.e., Oncogene-induced senescence).
-Please note that PASTA predicts only relative age, so the predicted age-effects should mainly be compared between different samples of a given study.
+Please note that Pasta predicts only relative age, so the predicted age-effects should mainly be compared between different samples of a given study.

 Here are the results when using the regression model:
 ``` r